top of page

 The Equality Model in New York State

-Strengthens Laws Against Trafficking
+Strengthens Laws to Prevent and End Sex Trafficking

 • Eliminates a loophole in New York State law that prevents sex buyers, like Jeffrey Epstein, from being charged with promotion of prostitution when they traffic people to themselves.